fogbender/b2b-saaskit/src/content/setup/production.md

 1. Save it with `doppler secrets set OPENAI_API_KEY --config prd`

+#### Stripe (optional)

+1. Switch to live mode (turn off "Test mode")

+1. Locate "Publishable key" and store it with `doppler secrets set STRIPE_KEY --config prd`

+1. Locate "Secret key" and store it with `doppler secrets set STRIPE_SECRET_KEY --config prd`

+1. Create a product of type "subscription" and store its API ID with `doppler secrets set STRIPE_PRICE_ID --config prd`

+1. Open <a href="https://dashboard.stripe.com/webhooks/create">https://dashboard.stripe.com/webhooks/create</a>, add an endpoint pointing to `[your URL]/api/stripe-webhooks`, locate and reveal "Signing secret", store it with `doppler secret set STRIPE_WEBHOOK_SECRET --config prd`

 #### Check build

 1. Make sure you can still build the project locally with `doppler run --config prd yarn build`